Venir à l’IESM | IESM Institut d'Enseignement Supérieur de la Musique Europe et Méditerranée

 initial training students

-Foreign students who want to take a complete course at IESM should go to the “Entrance exam” section of this website and carefully review the application procedure.
+Foreign students who want to take a full course of study at IESM should visit the “Entrance exam” section of our website and carefully review the application procedure.

-A list of the programmes we offer at IESM is available in the “Academics” section of this website.
+The list of courses offered at IESM is available in then the “Academics” section of our website.
 All classes are taught in French.

 exchange students